euthyphro8/code-cast/README.md

 To use this app you should you simply need it running on the target server, setup a webhook on the repo to target application and finally to configure the Code Cast application to listen for the given repo.

-Obviously the Code Cast application must have appropriate permissions to build and copy the files needed for said process.
+Obviously the Code Cast application must have appropriate permissions to build and copy the files needed.

 ## Config